 Getting arrested for DUI does not mean you will be convicted.
 Police misconduct, defective breathalyzers and crime lab mistakes may be enough to get your charges lessened or dismissed.
 Visit our page on Colorado DUI Laws to learn more.

 In Colorado, interfering with the government can lead to criminal charges.
 This includes impersonating a government worker, altering public records, obstructing government work, or taking money in exchange for not reporting a crime.
-Government related crimes can result in misdemeanor criminal charges, including fines and potential jail time.
-In this article, our Colorado criminal defense lawyers will address:
+Government-related crimes can result in misdemeanor criminal charges, including fines and potential jail time.

 An individual may pretend to be a public servant to gain access to a building to commit a crime, get preferential treatment in exchange for not reporting violations, or simply to park for free at a private event.